garyjyzhang/scanner-colmap/README.md

 # scanner-colmap

-Scanner-colmap re-expresses Colmap's 3D reconstruction pipeline using the Scanner video/image analysis system.
+Scanner-colmap re-expresses [Colmap](https://colmap.github.io/index.html)'s 3D reconstruction pipeline using the [Scanner](https://github.com/scanner-research/scanner) video/image analysis system.
 The combination allows Colmap to scale to large image collections or even directly from video inputs.
-The tool is still under development and improvements, the current progress is up to the sparse reconstruction step.
+The tool is still under development and undergoing improvements, the current progress is up to the sparse reconstruction step.
 At this moment, scanner-colmap can only be run with CPU's.

 ![Alt text](https://user-images.githubusercontent.com/12142904/47631345-f57fa180-db02-11e8-833e-a1134f51fb9b.png)
 The resulting model of running scanner-colmap on the [Gerrard Hall image set](https://drive.google.com/drive/folders/0B6q7-Pen0AbDTk5WM2hkUjF0Znc)